SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 To use string interpolation
-inside a string that uses extended delimiters, match the number of number signs before the backslash to the number of number signs at the beginning and end of the string.
+inside a string that uses extended delimiters, match the number of number signs after the backslash to the number of number signs at the beginning and end of the string.
 For example: